GNU social JP

 It was fast *enough* for many purposes, and for certain special purposes, and okay maybe sometimes on a Lisp Machine, but all of which is a different question than general purpose on common CPUs.

-In conversation 26 days ago from mathstodon.xyz permalink
+In conversation about a year ago from mathstodon.xyz permalink

 Attachments